pratt0007/TIL/DJANGO/NOTES_GEEKY_SHOWS.md

 # Django:
 - Django is a high-level Python web framework which is based on MVT architecture.
+- The MVT model smooth the flow of data.

 ## MVT (Model View Template):
 - The MVT is an design pattern that separates an application into three main logical componentsL